stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

 command again.)

-Once the reconfigure has completed you can now run the custom playbook which copies over the scritps and sets up the cron jobs to start SMART monitoring on the overcloud hosts:
+Once the reconfigure has completed you can now run the custom playbook which copies over the scripts and sets up the cron jobs to start SMART monitoring on the overcloud hosts:

 .. code-block:: console